-An applicant may appeal a vested rights determination of the director of public worksengineering services to the county manager by written notice filed with the manager within thirty (30) days of the director of public worksengineering services determination.
-An applicant may appeal a vested rights determination of the county manager to the board of county commissioners by filing written notice of such appeal within thirty (30) days of the date of the county manager's determination.
+An applicant may appeal a vested rights determination of the director of Engineering Services to the County manager by written notice filed with the manager within thirty (30) days of the director of Engineering Services determination.
+An applicant may appeal a vested rights determination of the County manager to the board of County commissioners by filing written notice of such appeal within thirty (30) days of the date of the County manager's determination.

-The applicant has the duty and responsibility to demonstrate that vested rights to proceed with the proposed construction or development have been legally established and/or to demonstrate that the county is equitably stopped from applying this ordinance or other land development regulations to the construction or development.
-The applicable legal requisites are: that the applicant has made such substantial change of position or has incurred such extensive obligations and expenses, acting in good faith and in reasonable reliance on a valid, unexpired act or omission of the county, that it would be highly inequitable or unjust to affect such rights by requiring the applicant to conform to the requirements of this ordinance.
+The applicant has the duty and responsibility to demonstrate that vested rights to proceed with the proposed construction or development have been legally established and/or to demonstrate that the County is equitably stopped from applying this ordinance or other land development regulations to the construction or development.
+The applicable legal requisites are: that the applicant has made such substantial change of position or has incurred such extensive obligations and expenses, acting in good faith and in reasonable reliance on a valid, unexpired act or omission of the County, that it would be highly inequitable or unjust to affect such rights by requiring the applicant to conform to the requirements of this ordinance.